 The Forum meets quarterly, and you are welcome to attend.

-The next Local Access Forum, which is on Tuesday 6th November 2018, 7.15pm start (tea and coffee from 7pm).
-The meeting will be in the Talbot Suite at Rufford Mill (Rufford Country Park), Rufford Lane, Ollerton, Nottinghamshire.
+The next Local Access Forum, which is on Tuesday 22nd October 7.15pm start (tea and coffee from 7pm).
+The meeting will be at The Mill (Rufford Abbey Country Park) Rufford Lane, Newark, Nottinghamshire.
 NG22 9DG.

 Agendas and minutes